 480.100.
-"Equipment" means tangible [personal] property [in the possession of the defendant and] used or bought for use primarily in his business (including farming or a profession) if it is not included in the definitions of inventory or farm products.
+"Equipment" means tangible [personal] property in the possession of the defendant and used or bought for use primarily in the defendant's trade, business, or profession if it is not included in the definitions of inventory or farm products.